Vihaan-protocol/vihaan-whitepaper/README.md

 #### **2.2 The Node System**

-* **Guardians (Validator Nodes) 🛡️:** These are the dedicated, always-on workhorses that form the backbone of the network's security.
+* **Guardians (Validator Nodes):** These are the dedicated, always-on workhorses that form the backbone of the network's security.
 They are run by users who have staked VHC.
 Their responsibilities are to listen for and validate all transactions, store the ledger, and participate in consensus when a conflicting transaction is detected.
 * **Sovereign Wallets (Light Nodes):** The official Vihaan wallet is your personal, lightweight node.
 It maintains a full history of *your own* account-chain and cryptographically signs all transactions locally on your device.
 This is the **Sovereignty Guarantee**, meaning you never need to trust a third-party server to know your balance or initiate a transaction.

 #### **2.3 The Consensus Engine: Randomized Proof of Stake (RPoS)**